To use this website you must be of legal drinking age

 Jura's house style: fruity, balanced, and shaped by tall stills

 Every Jura expression starts from the same place.
-The distillery uses exceptionally tall copper pot stills, chosen partly because they were the tallest stills that could fit on the boat to the island.
-The height matters: taller stills produce a lighter more fruitier spirit.
-That's the foundation of Jura's house style.
+The distillery uses exceptionally tall copper pot stills.
+The height matters: taller stills produce a lighter, more fruitier spirit and were the tallest stills that could be brought over to the island by boat.
+These stills are the foundation of Jura's house style.

 Cask maturation then does the shaping.
 Depending on which wood the whisky rests in, the base fruity character shifts in different directions: